 If you are over forty, you have heard the voice of discouragement in your head and are familiar with it’s painful sting.
+Some of us have heard it before then, but I reckon by age forty everyone has heard it sooner or later.
+Discouragement is something that I think all of us have to deal with sooner or later.
 To be discouraged is to be disconnected from courage.
 That sums it up for me: because when we are discouraged we become blind to what can be, we can’t see beyond our current circumstances and thinking.

 If faith is seeing with spiritual eyes that which cannot physically be perceived now, then discouragement is a killer of faith, passion, vision, creativity, motivation and strength.
-We become spiritually blind to possibilities and with time, paralysed by discouragement.
+Think of how discouragement breaks down anything that is future orientated.
+With extensive discouragement we become spiritually blind to the possibilities of the future and with time, paralysed by discouragement.

 John Bunyan who wrote Pilgrims Progress was familiar with discouragement, he writes: “I had my temptations attending me…Sometimes I would be assaulted with great discouragement therein, fearing that I should not be able to speak the Word at all… at which times I should have such a strange faintness and strengthlessness seize upon my body that my legs have scarce been able to carry me.”

 - When we feel that the prospects for our future are looking bleak and we are “never going to get through this thing.”
-Our hope begins to waver.
-Here, Elijah’s future is not sure and he runs for his life.
+Our hope begins to waver, or becomes slowly eroded.
+Here, Elijah’s future is not sure, Jezebel wants to kill him and he runs for his life.